ahmedglez/Preorder-Iterator/README.md

 ## IMPORTANT

-You have to use your own Binary o General Tree Class with de Node Class corresponding
+You have to use your own Binary o General Tree Class with the Node Class corresponding

 ## Dependency Management